Radziejów: History

 In 1933 Radziejów obtained a railway connection as the newly built Polish Coal Trunk-Line passed just 3 km west of the town.
 Though no dedicated Radziejów station was built, the inhabitants of the town could board trains in nearby Chełmce.

 During World War II, the German army entered the town on 9 September 1939.
 During the German occupation, the town was part of Reichsgau Wartheland, a portion of Poland directly annexed by Germany.
 In 1940 hundreds of Poles were expelled, and their houses, shops and workshops were handed over to German colonists as part of the Lebensraum policy.
 Local catechist, priest Jan Wieczorek was among Polish teachers murdered by the Germans in the Dachau concentration camp during the Intelligenzaktion.
 In 1943 the Germans renamed the town to Rädichau.

 In the course of the Holocaust, the town's Jewish population was confined in a ghetto which existed from 1941 until 1942, with about 800 inmates.

 The ghetto was liquidated in 1942 when its population was transported to Chelmno extermination camp in April 1942 where they were killed in gas vans by carbon monoxide exhaust.
 The town was liberated from the Nazis by the Soviet army on 20 January 1945.

 After the war, some Jewish survivors returned to Radziejów in the summer of 1945, where they found their houses and businesses taken over by Poles.
 After the murder on the night of 29/30 September 1945 of two Jews in nearby village Osięciny, Radziejów's Jews fled the town, but returned a few weeks later.
 In 1946 they organized a local branch of the Central Committee of Polish Jews (Centralny Komitet Żydów Polskich), which functioned until 1948 by which time most of its members left Radziejów.
 After 1949 no organised Jewish community existed and only a few individual Jews remained in the town during the subsequent decades.

 In 1979 a new hospital opened in Radziejów designed to accommodate 272 patient beds (today functioning as Samodzielny Publiczny Zakład Opieki Zdrowotnej w Radziejowie).

 In 2018, "The Nazi, the Princess, and the Shoemaker" was published, describing the relationship of Poles and Jews in Radziejow prior to World War II as well as the Nazi occupation of the town and what happened to its Jewish population.

+Transport

+National road 62 bypasses Radziejów to the north.

+Vovoideship road 266 passes through the town.

+The nearest railway station is in Włocławek.